VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ## Graphite relabeling

-VictoriaMetrics components support `action: graphite` relabeling rules, which allow extracting various parts from Graphite-style metrics into the configued labels with the syntax similar to [Glob matching in statsd_exporter](https://github.com/prometheus/statsd_exporter#glob-matching).
+VictoriaMetrics components support `action: graphite` relabeling rules, which allow extracting various parts from Graphite-style metrics into the configured labels with the syntax similar to [Glob matching in statsd_exporter](https://github.com/prometheus/statsd_exporter#glob-matching).
 Note that the `name` field must be substituted with explicit `__name__` option under `labels` section.
 If `__name__` option is missing under `labels` section, then the original Graphite-style metric name is left unchanged.